-XTRACT The XTRACT [14] system is a classical representative of a merging state algorithm.
+XTRACT The XTRACT [13] system is a classical representative of a merging state algorithm.
 It differs in two aspects: The approach produces a set of possible solutions and selects the optimal one, i.e. it is able to evaluate quality of a schema generalization.
 The possible solutions are created using heuristic generalization rules for optionality, repetition and grouping similar to those proposed in DTD-miner.

 For the purpose of schema evaluation the authors exploit so-called minimum description length (MDL) principle.
 It expresses the quality of a DTD candidate using two aspects - conciseness and preciseness.
 Conciseness of a DTD is expressed using the number of bits required to describe the DTD (the smaller, the better).
-Preciseness of a DTD is expressed using the number of bits required for description of the input data using the DTD.
-In other words, the more accurately the structure is described, the fewer bits are required.
+Preciseness of a DTD is expressed using the number of bits required to describe the more accurately the structure is described, the fewer bits are required.
 Since the two conditions are contradictory, their balancing brings reasonable and realistic results.